Is your marketing an investment or an expense?

 How to Invest in Your Marketing

-There are several things you can do to move more of your marketing spend from a short term expense into long term investments.
+You can do several things to move more of your marketing spend from a short-term expense into long-term investments.

-• Create variable data direct mail templates that can be used over and over again with personalized, relevant messages.
+- Create variable data direct mail templates that can be used repeatedly with personalized, relevant messages.

-• Spend less on your monthly email newsletters.
-Invest the time into creating targeted drip email campaigns that are sent out over a period of time that are initiated by some prospect behavior.
+- Spend less on your monthly email newsletters.
+Invest the time into creating targeted drip email campaigns initiated by a predetermined prospect behavior and sent out over time.